-The law does not require employers to offer vacation time and sick leave to employees.
-Nevertheless, many employers provide these benefits to full-time workers as a way to retain employees and to provide job satisfaction.
-Since the law does not mandate vacation and sick leave, these agreements are between an employer and an employee.
-Employers can define the terms of these benefits in an employee handbook.
+Depending on what state you live in, the law may or may not require employers to offer vacation time and sick leave to employees.
+However, even if not required to do so, many employers provide these benefits to full-time workers as a way to retain employees and to provide job satisfaction.
+In addition, employees with health care coverage typically call in sick less often.

 If providing vacation time to employees, an employer should:

 In some states, because an employee earns vacation time as work hours accumulate, vacation pay is a form of wages.
 Depending on the employer's plan, vacation time, for example, may accumulate on a daily or weekly basis.
 Consequently, earned and unused vacation time must be paid to the employee upon termination of employment, unless a collective bargaining agreement provides otherwise.